syncfusion-content/javascript-docs/js/Maps/Customization.md

 **Maps** control supports color customization to determine the exact combination of colors for shapes displayed in Maps and tooltip support to display additional information of shape data.

-##Shape Settings
+## Shape Settings

 The `shapeSettings` defines the basic customization settings of shapes in the map.

 The important property that makes an impact on shape colors is `autoFill`.
-This `autoFill` property is available in the `shapeSettings`.
+This `autoFill` property is available in `shapeSettings`.

 * `fill` - It is used to set the fill color of the shapes in the map.
 * `stroke` - It is used to set the border color of the shape in the map.